SajadAzami/Human_Intention_Prediction/README.md

 OpenCV Version: 3.4.1
 Python Version: 2.7

 The system first performs a Motion Detection using a simple (yet effective) background subtraction.
-Then a naive estimation of the trajectories for moving objects are performed and the door status is classified.
+Then naive estimations of the trajectories for moving objects performed and the door status is classified.

 Using USB camera:
 ```